-An important issue for the NLMFC, and the Provincial Government as guarantor of the debenture debt, is the level of municipal loan arrears.
-Loan arrears at March 31, 2020 amounted to \$1.55 million (2019 - \$1.59 million).
-Historically, the NLMFC collected a significant amount of arrears through the interception of municipal operating grants and from allocations from a Reserve Fund of the NLMFC, which is funded by the Provincial Government to assist towns most in need.
+An important issue for the NLMFC, and the Province as guarantor of the debenture debt, is the level of municipal loan arrears.
+Loan arrears at March 31, 2023 amounted to \$615,000 (2022 - \$734,000).
+Historically, the NLMFC collected a significant amount of arrears through the interception of municipal operating grants and from allocations from a Reserve Fund of the NLMFC, which is funded by the Province to assist towns most in need.

-During 2009-10, the NLMFC reached an agreement with MAE on a strategy to reduce and ultimately eliminate arrears on municipal loans.
-As part of this agreement, MAE negotiates repayment arrangements with communities in arrears and provides the NLMFC with periodic direction on the application of the Reserve Fund to individual accounts in arrears.
+During 2009-10, the NLMFC reached an agreement with MAPA on a strategy to reduce and ultimately eliminate arrears on municipal loans.
+As part of this agreement, MAPA negotiates repayment arrangements with communities in arrears and provides the NLMFC with periodic direction on the application of the Reserve Fund to individual accounts in arrears.

-During 2019-20, there were no late fees spent from the Reserve Fund, leaving a balance in the Fund of \$3.86 million.
+During 2022-23, there were no allocations from the reserve fund, resulting in a balance in the fund of \$3.1 million throughout the fiscal year.

-The Provincial Government decided that the NLMFC will no longer be used as a vehicle to finance the Provincial Government's share of the cost of municipal capital projects.
-Since most of the province's municipalities already arrange long-term financing from banks and other financial institutions, the NLMFC is in the process of winding up operations as it collects the loan portfolio and retires its debenture debt.
+The Province decided that the NLMFC will no longer be used as a vehicle to finance the Province's share of the cost of municipal capital projects.
+Since most of the province's municipalities already arrange long-term financing from banks and other financial institutions, the NLMFC is in the process of winding up operations as it collects the outstanding receivables.
 This process continued during the fiscal year.